boazbk/tcs/lec_08a_restricted_models.md

 $$

-Formally, regular expressions are defined by the following recursive definition:^[We have seen recursive definitions before in the setting of $\lambda$ expressions ([lambdaexpdef](){.ref}).
-In a _recursive definition_ we start by defining the base case of the simplest regular expressions, and then describe how we can build more complex expressions from simpler ones.]
+Formally, regular expressions are defined by the following recursive definition:

 ::: {.definition title="Regular expression" #regexp}
 A _regular expression_ $e$ over an alphabet $\Sigma$ is a string over $\Sigma \cup \{ (,),|,*,\emptyset, "" \}$ that has one of the following forms: